 |ChrisOLeary.com > BUY > Pitching > Proper Pitching Mechanics|

-Proper Pitching Mechanics, up until 15 years ago or so, was understood to refer to those movements that allowed pitchers to throw as hard as possible, with control and command, while not taking stupid risks.
+Proper Pitching Mechanics, up until 15 years ago or so, was understood to refer to those movements that allowed pitchers to move like Nolan Ryan and Tom Seaver; to throw hard, but with control and command, while not taking stupid risks.

-Nobody really talked about injuries, but the unspoken assumption was that nobody would teach pitching mechanics that significantly raised the risk of injury.
+Nobody really talked about injuries, but the unspoken understanding was that nobody would teach pitching mechanics that significantly raised the risk of injury.

 Proper Pitching Mechanics